 Petitions & Actions

-There are a number of bills (see below) making their way through various legislative bodies, and about which it is important to make your voice heard with your representatives.
-It is very helpful to have bee-protective legislation flowing from the top down, in terms of preservation of habitat, regulation of pesticides, and listing of bee species as endangered.
-But it is arguably more important to be working at the grass-roots level within local communities, planting pesticide-free flowering spaces, creating homes for pollinators, and sharing ways to help bees with your friends, family, and neighbors.
+There are a number of bills (see below) making their way through various legislative bodies, and it is important to make your voice heard with your representatives.
+Bee-protective legislation flowing from the top down helps a great deal in terms of preservation of habitat, regulation of pesticides, and listing of bee species as endangered.
+But do not despair over the current political climate and the lack of governmental action.
+It is arguably more important to be working at the grass-roots level within local communities, planting pesticide-free flowering spaces, creating homes for pollinators, and sharing ways to help bees with your friends, family, and neighbors.

 At the end of last year, the U.S. Fish & Wildlife Service listed the first bees as endangered (seven bee species endemic to Hawaii).
 This January, they added the first bumble bee (the rusty-patched bumble bee) to the endangered species list (this bee’s populations, across a once—broad range of 28 states—have declined by 87% since the late 90s).
 Although there was a delay in the listing going into effect, the good news is that it became effective March 21, 2017.
 Listing bee species as endangered is important because conservation efforts and remediation to help these bees will help many of our other pollinators.